 Download Unetbootin for windows from official site by Clicking Here.

 UNetbootin provides a GUI to create Live USB drives from ISO files.
 To create a Live USB using UNetbootin, download an ISO file, select it under UNetbootin’s “diskimage” option, and specify your target USB disk under “Drive:”.
-Note that the USB drive must be formatted as FAT32; otherwise it won’t be listed.
+Note that the USB drive must be formatted as FAT32; otherwise, it won’t be listed.

-2. At Type option select USB.
+- At Type option select USB.

-4. Press OK and wait for Extract.
+- Press Ok and wait for Extract.

-5. After complete extraction reboot your system.
+- After complete extraction Reboot your system.

-6. After rebooting, if you created a Live USB drive by selecting “USB Drive” as your install target, press the appropriate button (usually F1, F2, F12, ESC, or backspace) while your computer is starting up to get to your BIOS boot menu
+- After rebooting, if you created a Live USB drive by selecting “USB Drive” as your install target, press the appropriate button (usually F1, F2, F12, ESC, or backspace) while your computer is starting up to get to your BIOS boot menu

 Note: Live USB drives are bootable only on PCs (not on Macs).